SachinthaSampath/learn-concepts-javascript/README.md

 - Lack of Dependency Resolution: The order of the files are important.
 You are responsible for including add.js, reduce.js and sum.js files before main.js file.
 - Pollution of global namespace: All the functions and variables are still in global scope.

+# Module Object and IIFE(Module Pattern)

+Module Object and IIFE(Module Pattern)
+By using module object and Immediately-invoked function expression(IIFE), we can reduce global scope pollution.
+In this approach, we expose only one object to global scope.
+The single object contains all the methods and values we need in our application.
+In this example, we expose only myApp object to global scope.
+All the functions will be held onto myApp object.

+This is huge improvement compared to previous example.
+And most of popular JavaScript libraries such as jQuery use this pattern.
+It exposes one global object, $, and all the functions are under $ object.

+Yet, this is not a perfect solution.
+This approach still suffers from the same problem as previous section.

+- Lack of Dependency Resolution: The order of the files are still important. myApp.js file must come before any other files.
+And main.js file must come after all other library files.
+- Pollution of global namespace: Number of global variable is now 1, but is not zero yet

 ## A History of JavaScript Modules and Bundling, For the Post-ES6 Developer
 [https://8thlight.com/insights/a-history-of-javascript-modules-and-bundling-for-the-post-es6-developer](https://8thlight.com/insights/a-history-of-javascript-modules-and-bundling-for-the-post-es6-developer)